ppoffice/hexo-theme-icarus/source/_posts/en/CDN-Providers.md

 https://unpkg.com/${package}@${version}/${filename}
 {% endcodeblock %}

-Some CDN providers may adopt different URL schemes where the package name and file path for a library are not exactly the same.
+Some CDN providers may adopt different URL schemes.
 For example, the `moment.js` library has the URL like this on CDN.js:

 {% codeblock "CDN.js CDN URL Example" %}